 Renowned for its fast process and affordable investment routes, Dominica has been voted the best country for Citizenship by Investment for the fourth time in a row.
 In just three months, investors can get a Dominica passport which grants visa-free access to over 140 countries including the United Kingdom, Europe’s Schengen Area and Hong Kong.
 Some of the additional key features of the programs involve no stay requirements; no wealth, gift, inheritance or capital gains tax; and the recognition of dual citizenship.

 Alternative immigration routes

-If you’d like to migrate to Dominica without applying for the Citizenship by Investment program, several alternative visas are available:
+If you’d like to migrate to Dominica without applying for the Citizenship by Investment program, several alternative Dominica visa options are available: